jkbonfield/htslib/BGZF2.md

 likely the most performant use is to load the entire index into memory, especially if compressed.

-This is another skippable frame with the same magic numebr as the bgzf2 header.
+This is another skippable frame with the same magic number as the bgzf2 header.

+TODO: use a different magic number here?

  4: 0x184D2A5B (bgzf2 magic number)
  4: N+1 (length of meta-data in header)